Pmeer (PMEER) Achieves Market Capitalization of $1.96 Million

-Pmeer (CURRENCY:PMEER) traded up 1.2% against the dollar during the 1 day period ending at 19:00 PM ET on February 11th.
+Pmeer (CURRENCY:PMEER) traded up 1.2% against the dollar during the 1 day period ending at 13:00 PM ET on February 13th.
+One Pmeer coin can now be purchased for $0.0229 or 0.00000202 BTC on popular exchanges.
+Pmeer has a total market cap of $1.96 million and $338,560.00 worth of Pmeer was traded on exchanges in the last day.
 In the last week, Pmeer has traded flat against the dollar.
-Pmeer has a total market cap of $1.96 million and $338,560.00 worth of Pmeer was traded on exchanges in the last day.
-One Pmeer coin can now be purchased for $0.0229 or 0.00000202 BTC on popular exchanges.

 Here is how similar cryptocurrencies have performed in the last day: